csilva1-eng/DSAquiz3/readme.md

 ```sh
 g++ -std=c++14 -Werror -Wuninitialized -g -c test/catch/catch_amalgamated.cpp -o build/catch_amalgamated.o
 ```

-Then run these commands in order if you make any subsequent changes:
+Next, run these commands to build and view your tests:
 ```sh
 g++ -std=c++14 -Werror -Wuninitialized -g build/catch_amalgamated.o test/test.cpp -o build/test
 ./build/test
 ```

-This will show you which tests you pass.
+If you make any changes to your files, you can run the last two commands again.
+You do not need to run the first command again.

 # Assignment Description: Interquartile Range